 Change Child Custody and Modifying Shared Parenting Plans

 There are a variety of issues that arise in the lives of divorced families with children.
 And in families of single parents living separately sharing the custody of one or more children.
 Raising a child is a trying task even for married parents.
 Shared parenting or joint custody arrangements tend to be even more difficult to parent a child through.
-However, most divorce, separated or single parents can successfully maneuver the ups and downs of shared parenting.
-There are times when problems arise that seem insurmountable and which may need to addressed in a court action or mediation.
-When you believe such an issue involving child custody has arisen, it is best to seek the advice of a family law attorney before proceeding with any action to change child custody.
+But, most divorce, separated or single parents can successfully maneuver the ups and downs of shared parenting.
+There are times when problems arise that seem impossible to resolve.
+These may need to addressed in a court action or mediation.
+When you believe such an issue involving child custody has arisen, it is best to seek the advice of a family law attorney.
+Do this before proceeding with any action to change child custody.
 With the wise counsel of a divorce lawyer you will be able to make the proper decision of how to proceed to modify or change child custody.

 What leads a parent to seek a change in custody?